bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Sjors Provoost: 00:13:15

 Right.
-Those, those, you know, Josie's public key because he put it on the internet and Josie will know your public key because that's where the money is coming from.
+Those, you know, Josie's public key because he put it on the internet and Josie will know your public key because that's where the money is coming from.

 Josibake: 00:13:23